Safe & Effective Relaxation

 Dentistry today has never been more comfortable, safe, and effective.
 However, the unfortunate reality is that a great many of us still have some level of anxiety when visiting the dentist.

 While many grin and bear it for the sake of our smiles, others actually put off important dental visits.
 In fact, it has been estimated that some 30 percent of the adult population may avoid visiting the dentist because of dental phobias or general nervousness.
-That’s why we offer a number of outstanding options designed to take the stress out of good oral hygiene.
+That’s why we offer a number of outstanding sedation dentistry options designed to take the stress out of good oral hygiene.

-Sedation dentistry uses medication to help patients relax during dental procedures.
+At our practice in West Hollywood sedation dentistry uses medication to help patients relax during dental procedures.
 It’s sometimes referred to as “sleep dentistry,” although that’s not entirely accurate.
 Patients are usually awake, with the exception of those who are under general anesthesia.
 The levels of sedation used include:

 You are awake but relaxed.